|Contracted To / Performed By

 The Residuals Treatment Facility contract is performance-based, with payment tied to the quantity of residual solids treated.
 All treatment processing tanks will be covered and odour control systems will ensure there is no discernible odour in the community from the facility.
 Noise from the facility will be minimal and will comply with District of Saanich bylaws.

-The dried Class A biosolids product will look similar to a dark ash and will be suitable for several beneficial uses, including as an alternate energy source.
+The dried Class A biosolids product will look like small granules and will be suitable for several beneficial uses, including as an alternate energy source.
 The beneficial use of the biosolids will be determined by the CRD through a separate competitive selection process.

 The Residuals Treatment Facility is being funded by P3 Canada, the Province of British Columbia and the Capital Regional District.
-Construction is anticipated to begin this spring 2018 and take approximately 2.5 years to complete.
+Construction began spring 2018 and will take approximately 2.5 years to complete.